40th Annual Conference Call for Abstracts

 - Cue-based feeding, breastfeeding support, donor milk program issues

-- Evidence based infection control
+- Evidence based infection control practices

 Abstracts submitted through the application process may be considered for a concurrent, paper, or poster session.
 We have provided a brief overview of the different types of presentations and what each presentation type entails, so that you may be able to choose which one best fits your submission.